jbovee/jeopardy-d3-react/README.md

 ## Future Plans
 - Add a button/switcher to change heatmap between Jeopardy Round, Double Jeopardy Round, and both
-- Move season slider to a nav bar so it can be used while looking at elements further down the page
 - Add a button to change hover values above heatmap cells between raw count and percentages

 Jeopardy question information was obtained using [j-archive parsing script](https://github.com/jbovee/j-archive-parser), and is stored by season in the j-archive-csv directory.